Angel Batista: Reception

 Batista is one of the most popular Dexter characters, coming in #5 in a list by WhatCulture.

 Batista's relationship with LaGuerta was met with mixed responses, with some finding their romance forced.
 Emily St. James said the twist of Batista and LaGuerta being in a relationship "would be more of a shock were either of these characters developed beyond a stock series of character traits."
 Comic Book Resources noted their compatibility as a couple in an entry on the best duos in the Dexter series while TV Fanatic wrote their relationship was "not an office romance that’s funny, original or particularly interesting."
 Batista's role in the latter part of the series is also criticized, with Joshua Alston writing that he could not "remember a single thing Batista and Quinn did" in the sixth season, and Joseph Kratzer of WhatCulture wrote that Batista had "been even more useless and underutilized than Quinn".

 Matt Fowler called Batista's brief return in New Blood a delight while Nick Harley mocked the character as "perhaps the worst detective in the history of television."
 Some commentators felt the lack of a reunion between Dexter and Batista before the last episode's conclusion was a missed opportunity.

 Batista's return in Dexter: Resurrection was met with praise, but also concerns that he would be killed off.
+Carissa Pavlica called the character's murder "the end of an era", as Batista was the last living tie to characters from the original series and that with his departure, viewers were now just as isolated as Dexter.
+Samantha Barker wrote that Batista's death "solidified the trope that Dexter never kills the people closest to him, but he inadvertently gets them killed."